 The oldest stocking guide still in widespread use dates back to the 1960's (before most tanks even had filters), and is based on 1 inch of fish per 12 square inches of surface area (or 12 inches per square foot).
 A 4x3 inch area (4x3 = 12 square inches) would hold 1" of fish.
 A 12x12" area would hold 12" of fish.

 This guide does not account for depth - your tank could be an inch deep or three feet deep and the figure would be the same.
 However, before filters were in use, the exchange of gases (carbon dioxide and oxygen) in the aquarium was limited by the waters surface area.
 This guide tells us how many fish can be supported by a given surface area.
 It does not take into account filtration.

 The modified and "popular" stocking guide

 With modern fish tanks we don't need to worry about carbon dioxide build-up or lack of oxygen as the waters surface is no longer static, but moved by our filters, therefore continually re-oxygenated.
-Once filters were in common use, and fish-keeping experts realised stocking should be based on volume rather than surface area, a new guide of 2 inches per gallon
+Once filters were in common use, and fish-keeping experts realised stocking should be based on volume rather than surface area, a new guide of 2 inches per gallon was created.

 2 inches per gallon is a simple modification of the surface area guide - If we take our 1 ft square (12x12 inch) tank from the original guide and give it another foot of depth, we get a volume of about 6 Gallons which, using 2 inches per gallon, equates to about 12 inches of fish - the same as the surface area calculation.
 However, as we are now using volume rather than surface area, if we increase of decrease the depth, our volume goes up or down and our stocking figure also increases or decreases.
 Using 2 inches per gallon is therefore an improvement on the surface area rule.